Sample Cases Handled

-He has served as General Counsel of many national and local associations, including the National Federation of Filipino American Associations (NaFFAA), the biggest organization of Filipinos outside the Philippines, the Association of Philippine Physicians in America (APPA), the national association of Filipino doctors in America, the Philippine Nurses Association in New York (PNA-NY), the Philippine Medical Association in America (PMAA) and the Philippine Independence Day Council, Inc. (PIDCI).
+He has served as General Counsel of many national and local associations, including the National Federation of Filipino American Associations (NaFFAA), the biggest organization of Filipinos outside the Philippines, the Association of Philippine Physicians in America (APPA), the national association of Filipino doctors in America, the Philippine Nurses Association of America (PNAA), the Philippine Medical Association in America (PMAA) and the Philippine Independence Day Council, Inc. (PIDCI).

 He was President of the University of the Philippines Alumni Association in America (UPAAA) and Board Member of the Asian American Federation of New York (AAFNY).

 In recognition of his leadership and service to the community, Reuben Seguritan has received numerous awards from Filipino American associations, American organizations and the Philippine government.